decentraland/documentation-creators/docs/development-guide/2018-02-1-entities-components.md

 Entities with no shape component are invisible in the scene.
 These can be used as wrappers to handle and position multiple entities as a group.

-To remove an entity's parent, you can assign the entity's parent to `null`.
+To separate a child entity from its parent, you can assign the entity's parent to `null`.

 ```ts
 const mutableChildTransform = Transform.get(childEntity)
 mutableChildTransform.parent = null
 ```

-TODO: Confirm this

 ## Get an entity by ID